 For reference, roughly 1% of first-trimester abortions experience a complication.
 This doubles for second-trimester procedures.
 This means that your greatest odds of avoiding a complication is to have an earlier procedure.

-After an abortion, it is normal to feel discomfort and bleeding for a few days afterward or longer if you take the medicinal route.
+After an abortion in one of the Portland abortion clinics, it is normal to feel discomfort and bleeding for a few days afterward or longer if you take the medicinal route.
 Temporary psychological challenges are also likely as you experience feelings of anger, sadness, guilt, and relief.

 Nothing should last longer than a few weeks.
 If you are still feeling off, then this would prompt a visit to the doctor.
 Fortunately, this is unlikely to happen with most abortions.